Special Focus Awards

 When all the input is received from the external merit reviewers, the California Sea Grant Committee, and RASGAP, the California Sea Grant Management Team and Director of California Sea Grant make the final recommendations regarding approval of proposals for funding.
 The National Sea Grant Office then reviews and approves those recommendations.

-The California Sea Grant College Program (CSGCP) will use the following criteria in evaluating projects.
+The California Sea Grant College Program (CASG) will use the following criteria in evaluating projects.
 Not all are given equal weight.

 - Project Rationale